SosseTurner/Railspeed-Plugin-for-Workers-and-Resources/README.md

 ## Credits

 Built on [TesmioLoader](https://github.com/MaxLegend/TesmioLoader), which does all the hard work of getting code into the process in the first place.
-The addresses were found by reverse-engineering `SOVIET64.exe` 1.1.1.7 with Ghidra and Cheat Engine.
+The addresses were found by reverse-engineering `SOVIET64.exe` 1.1.1.7 with Ghidra and Cheat Engine, also using Claude AI (Opus 5 model).